fahmahmood/CV/README.md

 ##Interests
 * Arts: I have an avid interest in Art History, particularly of the 20th Century, and have actively been involved in the promotion of young and emerging art.
-* Languages: can introduce you to new people and cultures.
+* Languages: have introduced me to new people and cultures.
 Through the years, I have built many relationships that would have not been possible without my language skills.
 I speak  English (fluently), Arabic (fluently), French(professionally), Portuguese (professionally), and Spanish (conversationally).

 ## Contact